 - Approval by the Specialization Faculty Coordinator and Internship Coordinator.

-- For specializations requiring supervisors to be licensed (MFCC) or credentialed (School/PPS), supervisors MUST be licensed/credentialled in California.
+- For specializations requiring supervisors to be licensed (MFCC) or credentialed (School/PPS), supervisors MUST be licensed/credentialled in California, and their licenses/credentials must be valid (not expired).

-Trainee placements are developed by the Internship Coordinator in conjunction with the Specialization Faculty Coordinators and Faculty Liaisons.
+Trainee placements are developed by the Internship Coordinator in conjunction with the Specialization Coordinators, Department Chair, and Faculty Liaisons.

-Students seeking placement should consult the Internship Site Master List (available to all current students on iLearn and MS Teams).
-The Internship Site Master List contains the most up-to-date information on approved internship placements.
+Students seeking placements, should consult the Master List of available internship sites (available to all current students on MS Teams).
+The Master List contains the most up-to-date information on approved internship placements.
 Students can search for open internships by their areas of specialization and emphasis, as well as their geographical locations.

-CACREP requires all students in practicum/internship to purchase independent malpractice insurance.
+CACREP requires all students in practicum/internship to purchase independent malpractice insurance (See: CACREP Standard 4.B.).
 All trainees in the Department of Counseling must present verification of insurance coverage before they can engage in internship activities.

 Several professional counseling associations offer professional practice insurance coverage for students, either as a part of general membership or for independent purchase.
 Students are advised to consider one the following options.